function61/eventhorizon/docs/quickstart.md

 Assembling your ENV variable
 ----------------------------

-Pyramid is configured via one ENV variable: `STORE`.
+Event Horizon is configured via one ENV variable: `STORE`.
 It contains the S3 details and all the rest is handled automatically.

 The variable looks like this: